-Contrary to popular belief, horses do not have 'backward knees'; their knees are just not as obvious as those of a human.
-Same with a horse’s shoulders: it’s not immediately obvious that the shoulders of a horse are actually more front-facing than positioned at the top of the horse’s back.
+Contrary to popular belief, horses do not have 'backward knees'.
+Their knees are just not as obvious as those of a human.
+It's the same with a horse’s shoulders: it’s not immediately obvious that the shoulders of a horse are actually more front-facing than positioned at the top of the horse’s back.

 02. How to draw a horse spine

 Above the shoulders, it runs closer to the middle of the neck than the back.
 By knowing where a horse’s neck bends from, you will be able to draw a horse’s neck better in different positions.

-03. Understanding the main skeletal structures
+03. Understand the main skeletal structures

 A horse’s rib cage has a similar shape to a human’s, but remember ribs don’t extend to the bottom of the belly.
 Also, muscle, fat, and skin can make the rib cage look bigger than it really is.

-04. The main shapes of a horse
+04. Draw the main shapes of a horse

 The neck has to be thick because of the muscles required to hold the head up.
-For the head, we can follow what we did previously with the skull and add some big muscle indications towards the back of the jaw.
+For the horse's head, we can follow what we did previously with the skull and add some big muscle indications towards the back of the jaw.

 The head and neck are strongly indicated and the position of the tail shows that the horse is in motion.
 The gesture sketch communicates the most vital information about your subject.

-06. Sketch language
+06. Focus on sketch language

-Sketch language lets us take visual notes so that we can bring our work to finish later effectively.
-In this case, we want to indicate landmarks of where the bones influence the surface the most, such as the joints.
+Sketch language lets us take visual notes so that we can effectively finish our work later.
+In this case, we want to indicate landmarks of where the horse's bones influence the surface the most, such as the joints.

-07. Redrawing the horse in detail
+07. Redraw the horse in detail

-Accurate landmarks in the sketch makes this job much easier.
+Accurate landmarks in the horse sketch make this job much easier.
 Look at every simplified line and see how more anatomical information can be added.
 Use straight lines for muscles that are stretched or taut with tension, and curved lines for parts that are softer or being compressed.

 Perfect profile or head-on drawings can feel graphic and staged.
 Think about subtle angles: for example, the horse’s eyes and the position of its head is almost profile, but a hint of the other eye is visible adding more life as a result.

-09. Line weight
+09. Think about line weight

 Areas where bones are indicated are harder, which gives them sharper shadows, which can be represented with stronger line weight.
 For more subtle lines such as muscle definition, draw a few thin lines side by side to indicate a softer line.

-When showing secondary action, we must keep in mind things such as emphasizing shadow or separating different groups of hair with the appropriate line weight.
+When showing secondary action, we must keep in mind things such as emphasising shadow or separating different groups of hair with the appropriate line weight.
 Secondary action can also refer to different elements that are affected by the horse, like a cloud of dust that the horse kicks up as it gallops.